bkblanton/HW-Plan/README.md

 # Homework Plan

 ## Description
-Homework Plan is a simple web app intended to help students track their homework, projects, and exams in a simple, usable interface.
+Homework Plan is a web app intended to help students track their homework, projects, and exams in a simple, usable interface.

 ## Features
 * Create a personal account.